This guide will help you to identify resources that may assist you in researching your legal rights.

 Legal clinics are often associated with Universities.
 Some clinics take referrals from local Legal Aid Societies, while others allow individuals to contact them directly.
 The Brandeis School of Law operates the Robert and Sue Ellen Ackerson Law Clinic in downtown Louisville.
 This clinic represents clients in Emergency Protective Order hearings, divorce actions, and housing cases.
 Most clients are referred from the Legal Aid Society of Louisville (see link below), but the clinic also accepts referrals from other agencies.
 There is no charge for services performed through the Clinic, if you qualify for it’s services.
 To contact the clinic directly, call 502-852-6556.

 Being well prepared for court is important, but please be aware that the court experience will be different in every state.
-The basic advice in the links below is useful, but is NOT designed specifically for Kentucky courts.
+The basic advice in the links below is useful, but is NOT always about Kentucky courts.